 That said, fixed-rate mortgages may carry slightly higher interest rates than the introductory rates offered by adjustable-rate mortgages.
 Also, if interest rates drop during the lifetime of the loan, borrowers are not able to take advantage of lower rates that would potentially make borrowing cheaper for them.

-Interest rates for adjustable-rate mortgages (ARM), can change over time.
+Interest rates for adjustable-rate mortgages (ARM) can change over time.
 Typically ARMs have a low initial interest rate.
+(One popular ARM is the 5/1 adjustable-rate mortgage, which is fixed for the first five years.

 However, as the Federal Reserve raises and lowers interest rates, interest rates may fluctuate.
 That said, there may be caps on how high the interest rate on a given loan can go.